MBA Admissions Guide

-One: Practicing prior to the interview through mock interviews helps a lot.
+One: Practicing before the interview through mock interviews helps a lot.
 Interviewers can quickly identify whether you are paraphrasing content from your essays or you’re a serious, committed candidate.
-Practice the common interview questions with a friend to interact more naturally and confidently, put your points across clearly and ensure a lively conversation.
+Practice the common interview questions with a friend to interact more naturally and confidently, put your points across clearly, and ensure a lively conversation.

 Two: Be mindful of the basics.
-Don’t be late to the interview and wear the appropriate business attire to look presentable.
+Don’t be late for the interview and wear the appropriate business attire to look presentable.

 Three: Maintain eye contact at all times as this indicates confidence and honesty.
 Make sure you answer every question asked of you.
 Don’t divert the question or go off track as it suggests that you’re either trying to conceal something about yourself or not listening attentively to the panel.
 If you’re not sure of what’s being asked, feel free to ask the interviewer to repeat the question.

 Four: Don’t get alarmed by unexpected questions.
-If you’re thrown off by a question like ‘Is there any question you wish we’d asked you?’ or ‘It is considered cool to work for your company.
+If a question like ‘Is throws you off, there any question you wish we’d asked you?’ or ‘It is considered cool to work for your company.
 Do you agree?’ stay calm and give yourself time to think about an appropriate answer.
 If you’re not happy with the response you’ve given, acknowledge it and ask the interviewer if you can express yourself with greater clarity.

 Five: Keep your answers concise.
 Don’t ramble on and use appropriate examples to explain what you want to put across.
 Don’t be arrogant, flippant, or excessively friendly.
 Answer honestly and candidly, providing specific examples and sharing anecdotes to emphasize the character traits and skills you want to highlight to the admissions panel.

 Eight: If you’re required to attend a student or alumni interview, treat it as seriously as you would an interview by the admissions committee.
-The opinions of students and alumni carry significant weight and can affect your chances at securing admission to the B-school.
+Students and alumni’s opinions carry significant weight and can affect your chances at securing admission to the B-school.

 Don’t Dismiss Extracurricular Activities – The Overlooked Application Secret

-Extracurricular activities offer a glimpse into your personality and reveal the soft skills that your GMAT or GPA score cannot communicate.
+Extracurricular activities offer a glimpse into your personality and reveal your GMAT or GPA score’s soft skills cannot communicate.
 They can be the differentiators that make you stand apart from 20 or more similar profiles.
 Don’t discount the importance of non-scholastic engagements in your application or interview.

 Here are some more reasons why you must highlight extracurricular activities:

 Two: To demonstrate your sense of community.
 Did you provide after-school tutoring, participate in adult education programs, or lead youth summer camps?
-It can give the MBA panel confidence that you will be an active and engaged alum who contributes to the continued success of the program.
+It can give the MBA panel confidence that you will be an active and engaged alum contributing to the program’s continued success.

 Three: To indicate that you’re a well-rounded individual.
 In the modern workplace, professional relationships significantly impact job satisfaction and employee retention.
 As a future manager or entrepreneur, your ability to nurture a positive and enthusiastic work culture will be vital.
 Good soft skills and an open personality can work to your advantage in the real world.
 MBA panels recognize this all too well and look at your extracurricular activities to build your overall profile.
 If you don’t have any, it may send out wrong signals about your potential to successfully lead and mentor people.